 The merger was completed of NUST MISIS and Moscow Mining University.
-As of today, the National Research Technological University MISIS comprises three Russian and one foreign branches, and nine institutions around Moscow.
+As of today, the National Research Technological University MISIS comprises three Russian and one foreign branches, and eight institutions around Moscow.

 For the first time ever, NUST MISIS appeared on the QS World University Ranking.
 In the QS: BRICS the University got to the TOP-100 list of the best universities.

 The International Scientific Advisory Council started to operate at NUST MISIS, which comprises representatives of the world’s scientific elite from the best universities: Cambridge, Stanford, Technion, and other scientific centres.